Frances Wisebart Jacobs: Background

 In 1858 settlers arrived to frontier land: "The early pioneer came to a silent wilderness.
 He took hold of the territory 'in the raw.'
 He had nothing by his hands, his energy and his courage to start a new civilization in the wilderness."
 In 1859 and 1860 people began arriving in the thousands to settle in the mountains, mining camps or valleys.

-People also came to Colorado was the restorative benefits of its "clean air and sunshine."
+People also came to Colorado for the restorative benefits of its "clean air and sunshine."
 Starting in the 1860s, when tuberculosis (TB) was a worldwide problem, physicians in the eastern United States recommended that their patients go to Colorado.
 As a result, the number of people with tuberculosis, called "lungers", in the state grew alarmingly and without the services or facilities to support their needs.
 Not knowing how to manage a population of homeless ill people, many were taken to jail.
 Because of the number of people with TB flocking to Denver, by the 1880s it was nicknamed the "World's Sanitarium".
 Cynthia Stout, a history scholar, asserted that by 1900 "one-third of Colorado's population were residents of the state because of tuberculosis."